Scott Smitelli

 So I whipped up another PHP script to pull the street/city/state info out of Google’s XML, combine it with a human-readable summary of the GPS data, and output it using GD functions into a 1280×172 JPEG image.
 I made one of these images for every video frame, and combined them into a Photo JPEG QuickTime movie using the same steps as the panoramas.
 I guess I’ll call that step 5.

-I took these two movie files, loaded them into Adobe Premiere (unfortunately the only video editor I had with me on the road) and combined the two videos together.
+I took these two movie files, loaded them into Adobe Premiere (unfortunately the only video editor I had with me on the road) and combined them.
 From there, I saved the whole thing as MPEG-4, uploaded it to YouTube, and the rest is history.
 Is that even worth being called step 6?

-Another weird issue came about as a result of overpasses and service roads.
-Sometimes, a GPS point was captured just as we were driving under an overpass.
+Another weird issue came about as a result of overpasses: Sometimes, a GPS point was captured just as we were driving under an overpass.
 The resulting street view panorama, at times, placed us on top of the overpass instead of driving beneath it.
 Likewise, sometimes the GPS is a little fuzzy, and it places us on a service road or some parallel street instead of the actual highway.
 I’m thinking this caused a few blank XML results.

-In addition to that, I lamented the fact that the timestamp format used in InstaMapper’s CSV file is completely useless.
+In addition to that, I lamented the fact that the timestamps from InstaMapper’s CSV file are completely useless.
 It saves the time in the local format instead of UTC, and it doesn’t put the time zone anywhere in the data.
 Normally, this wouldn’t be a problem, because you could come up with some hack to work around it… Be it figuring out the time zone based on any backwards jump in time, or hammering on some geography website’s API to determine the time zone for a particular latitude/longitude pair.
-The real problem came from the fact that the iPhone’s clock is totally unreliable when crossing time zone borders.
-I don’t know if it’s Apple’s fault or AT&T’s, but at times it took six hours AND multiple reboots to get a time zone change to stick.
+The real problem came from the fact that the iPhone’s clock is pretty unreliable when crossing time zone borders.
+I don’t know if it’s Apple’s fault or AT&T’s, but at times it took six hours and multiple reboots to get a time zone change to stick.
 In fact, when we went from Mountain to Pacific time, our iPhones actually went back to Central time for a little while!
-The timestamp that made it into the final video is simply whatever time the iPhone thought it was at the moment, as wrong as it may be.
+The timestamp that made it into the final video is simply whatever time the iPhone thought it was at the moment, as right or wrong as it may be.

 Keep on truckin'.